usheerf/rubyapptest/README.md

 - **Note** : This is happening on the latest minikube version we have.
 If you are using the old version this might not be the case.
 - Expose the service now with `minikube service rubyapp`
 - This time minikube open the webui on your default browser.
-- **Minikube Dashboard** If you wish to monitor k8's then open another terminal and run `minkube dashboard` and keep it running.
+- **Minikube Dashboard** If you wish to monitor k8's then open another terminal and run `minkube dashboard` and keep it running

+### Automated local deployment with a single script
+- 1 step to deploy the docker build ruby application in kubernetes.
+- All you need to do is download the `deploy.sh` script and set permission `chmod +x deploy.sh` and execute `./deploy.sh` .
+- You can validate the Url opened in browser.

+### Basic CI/CD
+- I have setup a simple github-action for checking my deployment.yaml file format
+- This can be further extended to deploying our application to K8 cluster or simpliy deploying this app to a minikube itself.

 ### Future improvement
--
+- Enable github actions to further deploy this application to a minikube container as part of master build or extend to deploy to heroku etc.
+- Currently we are using `replica:2` which can be further extended to use HPA scaling method.
+- Change K8's deployment to helm.